What is orange wine?

 New types of orange wine are being produced in regions across the world.
 You’ll find it in the remote corners of Europe, all the way to Australia and in Canada too.

-In Georgia, USA (the birthplace of viticulture and winemaking) orange wine is called amber wine – which Jancis Robinson argues might make a little more sense, as amber is closer to its colour.
+In Georgia, (the birthplace of viticulture and winemaking) orange wine is called amber wine – which Jancis Robinson argues might make a little more sense, as amber is closer to its colour.
 In fact, orange wines can spread across the colour spectrum from gold, orange to copper.
 You’ll find some that are more vivid or cloudier than others due to the tannins left from the skins.
 Some brands produce a more distinctively orange wine, making it more obvious on their labels, whilst those producing wine more gold in colour are often subtle.

 Today you’ll find conventional wine drinkers experimenting with orange wines, Jancis explains.
 “Wine producers are curious, and they want to widen their range, so I always welcome an experimental orange wine from a producer whose conventional wines I’ve loved in the past,” she says.